 Tamblyn previously worked with Wise on the smash-hit musical West Side Story as Riff.
 When he received the script for The Haunting, he passed.
-That is, until MGM reminded him he was under contract.
-“I read it again and suddenly it looked like a much, much better part,” Tamblyn later joked.
+That is, until MGM reminded him that he was under contract.
+“I read it again, and suddenly, it looked like a much, much better part,” Tamblyn later joked.
 He now considers it one of his favorite roles.

 4. Richard Johnson turned down James Bond.

-While he wasn’t particularly interested in play 007, the seven year exclusive contract certainly didn’t win him over either.
-Johnson stated, “The best man was Sean.
+Johnson wasn't especially interested in playing 007.
+When he learned that the part came with a seven year exclusive contract, he quickly declined.
+Johnson stated, “The best man for it was Sean Connery.
 They were extremely lucky to get him.”
 Interestingly, Johnson’s on-screen wife in The Haunting, Lois Maxwell, eventually played Miss Moneypenny fourteen times in the Bond series.

-Perhaps due to the film’s tone, Harris felt depressed and disconnected, though the cast thought she was being “method”.
-Julie also found a dense incoming “black fog” unsettling, as it turned her 30 minute commute into four hours in near-darkness.
-After filming ended, she sent a bouquet to Claire Bloom for seeming distant.
+Perhaps due to the film’s tone, Harris felt depressed and disconnected from others.
+The cast thought she was being “method" though.
+To make matters worse, Harris' commute to set was often accompanied by a dense "black fog."
+The unsettling British weather could turn her 30 minute commute into four hours in near-darkness.
+After filming ended, she sent a bouquet to Claire Bloom to make sure her castmate knew that she never intended to seem distant.

 6. Theo had a deleted scene.

-Claire Bloom filmed a scene in her character’s apartment where she had just broken-up with her girlfriend, a moment which is not in Jackson’s novel.
-Gidding explained the scene was cut because it was too on-the-nose for a film which relied on implications.
+Claire Bloom filmed a short scene in her character’s apartment after she had just broken up with her girlfriend, a moment which is not in Jackson’s novel.
+Screenwriter Nelson Gidding explained the scene was cut because it was too on-the-nose, especially for a film which relied heavily on mystery.

 7. The film was almost colorized.

-During an event on colorization, Wise was shown a clip of The Haunting in color.
+Years after the movie's release, during an industry event on film colorization, Wise was shown a clip of The Haunting in color.
 “I blew my top,” he admitted.
-Thankfully, Wise’s contract specifically stated that The Haunting was to be filmed in black-and-white, and his guild helped stop the colorization effort, which he felt defined the film’s tone and atmosphere.
-The Haunting was his last black-and-white film.
+Thankfully, Wise’s contract specifically stated that The Haunting was to be filmed in black and white.
+His guild was then able to stop the colorization effort, which he felt defied the film’s tone and atmosphere.
+The Haunting was his last black and white film.